Aitslab/EasyNER/tutorials/Tutorial-evaluation_tokenlevel.md

 # Prediction and evaluation procedure for SciSpacy

 1. In order to run and evaluate Scispacy models, open a command line terminal, activate easyner_env environment and run a jupyter-notebook instance or run the Jupyter notebook in colab (see [colab tutorial](https://github.com/Aitslab/training/blob/master/tutorials/colab.md))
 2. Open and follow the instructions of the following notebook: https://github.com/Aitslab/EasyNER/tree/main/tutorials/Tutorial_run_and_evaluate_scispacy_models.ipynb

+# Metrics module
+The EasyNER pipeline also includes a metrics module which can be used as an alternative approach to compare IOB2 files with predictions to ground truth IOB2 files.
+It is descibed in section 2.6 of the [pipeline tutorial](https://github.com/Aitslab/EasyNER/blob/main/tutorials/Tutorial-pipeline.md).